compoze-labs/cloudwatch-metrics-publisher/README.md

 # cloudwatch-metrics-publisher

 Repository that contains example for using @aws-sdk/client-cloudwatch to publish metrics with NodeJS and Typescript.
-This is not currently a publish library, so in order to use this pattern you can simply copy the necessary code into your repository.
+This is not currently a published library, so in order to use this pattern you can simply copy the necessary code into your repository.
 If there is interest a library could be published.

 ## Prerequisites